deployKF/website/content/about/kubeflow-vs-deploykf.md

       - Automatically refreshes session cookies for active users in most cases.
       - Uses Istio with [distroless images](https://istio.io/latest/docs/ops/configuration/security/harden-docker-images/) by default.
       - MinIO (or S3) access keys are isolated to each profile, not shared, and scoped to the minimum required permissions.
-      - Supports using [AWS IRSA](https://github.com/deployKF/deployKF/blob/v0.1.0/generator/default_values.yaml#L1651-L1668) instead of S3 access keys.
+      - Supports [using AWS IRSA](../guides/tools/external-object-store.md#irsa-based-authentication) instead of S3 access keys.
     kubeflow_manifests:
       - Potentially more security vulnerabilities than deployKF.
       - Lacks session cookie refresh for active users in most cases.
+      - HTTPS is NOT enabled by default.
 ---

 # Kubeflow vs deployKF